 Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under other non-current assets and the cost of assets not put to use before such date are disclosed under 'Capital work-in-progress'.
-Subsequent expenditures relating to property, plant and equipment is capitalised only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.
+Subsequent expenditures relating to property, plant and equipment is capitalised only when it is probable that future economic benefits associated with these will flow to the company and the cost of the item can be measured reliably.

-The cost and related accumulated depreciation are eliminated from the financial statements upon sale or retirement of the asset and the resultant gains or losses are recognised in the Statement of Profit and Loss.
+The cost and related accumulated depreciation are eliminated from the financial statements upon sale d) Property, plant and equipment (cont'd)

+or retirement of the asset and the resultant gains or losses are recognised in the Statement of Profit and Loss.
 Assets to be disposed off are reported at the lower of the carrying value or the fair value less cost to sell.